Carp Fishing Tips: How To Fish For Carp and Catch Them

 Although widely disregarded as a trash fish and a nuisance species, anglers all over the world are starting to realize the truth about carp.
 They aren’t the little guys like sunfish or crappie.

-They are similar to bass in that they are wary, hard-fighting, and challenging fish to catch.
+Carp are similar to bass in that they are wary, hard-fighting, and challenging fish to catch.
 They test the skills of even the most experienced angler.
 If you’re even a little bit carp-curious, read on to find out what it takes to fish for carp and actually catch them.

-Carp are a hearty fish that are going to give you a good battle, and if you want to win that battle, you’ll need to ensure that you’ve done your research prior to your next fishing excursion.
+Carp are a hearty fish that are going to give you a good battle, and if you want to win that battle, you’ll need to ensure that you’ve done your research prior to your next fishing trip.

 Meet the Carp – A Freshwater Scavenger